stuh84/ccie-rs-notes/quick-notes/ipservices.md

 * Sorted by either total num of packets or total bytes
 * Does not require a collector, placed in a special cache

+### Aggregation cache

+* Agg of Netflow export records
+ * reduces bw
+ * reduces number of collection workstations
+* Many different schemes (grouped flows)
+* Can configure each agg cache with individual cache size, cache ager timeout parameter, export dest IP addr and UDP port
+* Default cache size 4096 bytes
+* Five available are AS Agg Cache, Dest Prefix, Prefix, Protocol port, Source prefix
+* Type Of Service Router
+ * Agg feature introduced, all of which include ToS byte as one of fields
+ * All of the above, mentioned but with Type of Service

+## IOS Menus
+* Each item is single user command
+* Standard 24 line by 80 col size
+* No more than 17 items
+* 10 or more items - single spaced (use menu single-spaced to set this)
+* Numbers, letters, strings (strings require menu line-mode
+* Requires menu-exit command

 ## EEM

 * Create applet